qing3962/password-protection/README.md

 7. the password protection plugin start work, when you open a note in the protected path you set, a Password Verify Modal will popup, enter the right password, you just open the note.

+## Contributing

+Contributions to the password-protection plugin are welcome!

+1. If you find any bugs or have any suggestions, please [open an issue](https://github.com/qing3962/password-protection/issues) or submit a pull request.

+2. If you want to display your own native language in the plugin, please refer to the ./langs/en.json file in the source code, create a new language file, and then open an issue attached the file or submit a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).